 Thanks again to Richard, Sue, Susan, Annie, Maria, Annie and Ria for being part of this great series.
-If you wish to know more about them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of the bloggers who take part in this project, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.
 Alternatively, post your questions or feedback for them as a comment below.

 Join us next week for the discussion about the ideal kid.